nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

     (&'foo T <: &'p T) @ A/1

-The standard Rust subtyping rules (two examples of which are given below) can then "breakdown" this subtyping rule into the lifetime constraints we need for inference:
+The standard Rust subtyping rules (two examples of which are given below) can then "break down" this subtyping rule into the lifetime constraints we need for inference:

     (T_a <: T_b) @ P